 - monitors all other aspects of the university's Title IX compliance.

-The Title IX Coordinator works closely with the Office of the Dean of Students, which adjudicates complaints of student sexual harassment, misconduct, dating or domestic violence, and stalking.
-The Title IX Organization Chart [pdf] shows how the different campus offices work together to prevent and respond to sexual harassment and sexual violence.
+The Title IX Coordinator works closely with the Office of the Dean of Students to address reports and complaints of student sexual harassment, misconduct, dating or domestic violence, and stalking.

 People may contact the Title IX Coordinator, Deputy Title IX Coordinator, or Dean of Students with questions or concerns, or to file a complaint.